charleslana/fake-data-extension/README.md

 ## Projeto construído para todos QA!

-Fique a vontade para apontar melhorias ou até mesmo atuar como colaborador projeto!
+Fique a vontade para apontar melhorias ou até mesmo atuar como colaborador do projeto!